 What can NASA teach you about building a competitive intelligence program?
 A lot more than you’d think.

 In the 1950’s, the Space Race was dominated by two players – the U.S. and Russia – who competed neck and neck for dominance in space exploration.
-Eventually, Neil Armstrong landed on the moon and for decades since America’s held the title as the victor in the Space Race.
+Eventually, Neil Armstrong landed on the moon and for decades since we’ve perceived America as the victor in the Space Race.